How Inflation Impacts Your Life

 Inflation doesn't affect everything the same way.
 For example, gas prices could double while your home loses value.
 That's what happened during the financial crisis of 2008.
 Home prices deflated, falling 22%.

 Meanwhile, inflation occurred in oil prices.
-They reached an all-time high of $148 a barrel in 2008.
-Since oil prices influence gas prices, the cost of gas rose to $5 a gallon in some parts of the U.S. Driving to work became even more expensive and even stressful, at a time when many workers were worried about keeping their jobs.
+They reached an all-time high of $128 a barrel in 2008.
+Since oil prices influence gas prices, the cost of gas rose above $3.50 a gallon in some parts of the United States.
+Driving to work became even more expensive and even stressful, at a time when many workers were worried about keeping their jobs.

 When Inflation Helps the Economy

 Sometimes inflation is good for the economy.
 When it's mild, inflation has a healthy side effect.
 Once people start to expect inflation, they spend now rather than later because they know prices will be higher in the future.
 Consumer spending drives economic growth.

 In fact, the Federal Reserve sets an inflation target.
 It wants a healthy core inflation rate of 2%, which takes out the effect of food and energy prices.
 The central bank wants a little inflation, which also leads consumers to believe prices will continue rising.

 Effect on Retirement Planning

 Inflation can be bad for your retirement planning.
 Your target amount must keep rising to pay for the same quality of life.
 In other words, your savings will buy less as time goes on.

 To be prepared for inflation during your retirement, save more than you think you will need.
 It's also important to begin saving as soon as possible in order to benefit as much as you can from compounding interest.